About Pets in Crisis

 - The program was established in 2005 and is a collaboration between DVConnect and the RSPCA Queensland.

-- Once admitted into the program, each pet receives safe accommodation, healthy food daily, required vaccinations, microchipping and they are desexed.
+- Once admitted into the program, the RSPCA Queensland provides each pet with safe accommodation, healthy food daily, required vaccinations, microchipping and they are desexed.
 In many cases the pet is given additional veterinary care to help pre-existing conditions.
 These conditions may be a result of the abuser hurting the family pet, or not allowing finances to be spent on vital vaccinations or care it is sick/injured.

 - The program cares for almost 300 pets each year.